Dr Craig Haifer

 Irritable bowel syndrome

 Gastroscopy and colonoscopy are common day procedures where a thin, flexible tube is used to examine the inner lining of the gastrointestinal tract.
-Dr Haifer performs procedures at Double Bay Day Hospital, Concord Repatriation General Hospital, St Vincent's Hospital and Riverina Day Surgery.
+Dr Haifer performs procedures at Double Bay Day Hospital, St Vincent's Hospital and Riverina Day Surgery.

 Capsule endoscopy is a non-invasive procedure that uses a small wireless camera the size of a vitamin pill that is swallowed.
 It is used to examine the small bowel which is difficult to access with a gastroscopy or colonoscopy.

-Dr Haifer is at the forefront of research and clinical trials spearheading local and international initiatives through St Vincent's Hospital and Concord Hospital.
+Dr Haifer is at the forefront of research and clinical trials spearheading local and international initiatives through St Vincent's Hospital.
 If you have interest in learning more, please contact Dr. Haifer to discuss your clinical needs and how you may be eligible to enroll.